IntersectMBO/cardano-db-sync/doc/schema.md

 ### `pool_hash`

 A table for every unique pool key hash.
-The `id` field of this table is used as foreign keys in other tables.
 The existance of an entry doesn't mean the pool is registered or in fact that is was ever registered.

 * Primary Id: `id`